department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 </div>

-### Apply for Benefits
+### Ready to apply?

 #### First-time applicants

-Apply online with Form 22-1990
+Apply online with Form 22-1990:

-<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply for benefits</a>
+<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply for Benefits</a>

 #### Make a change to your current education benefits

 If you need to make a change (for example, you’re moving to a new school), manage your benefits with Form 22-1995.

-<a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline">Manage benefits</a>
+<a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline">Manage Benefits</a>

 <div class="usa-alert usa-alert-warning usa-content secondary" markdown="1">
 	<div class="usa-alert-body">

-##### For Forms 22-1990E, 22-1990N, 22-5490, and 22-5495
+##### Forms 22-1990E, 22-1990N, 22-5490, and 22-5495

 You must apply for education benefits using eBenefits.va.gov if you're:
 - A spouse or dependent